 Why Sheet Pan S’mores?

 Why Sheet Pan S’mores?
 Why not?
+Everyone needs a good recipe for S’more in the oven!
 You don’t need a campfire, they feed a crowd, they are easy to make, and they are super rich and yummy!

 I love sheet pan recipes.
 I have several recipes that are popular and require a sheet pan, or to be accurate a half sheet pan.
 A half sheet pan is different than a jelly roll pan, so make sure you have the right size.
 I get mine on Amazon and I love them.
 (Scroll and click below to buy yourself the half sheet pans I have and love.)
 A half sheet pan will measure (exterior) about 18″x 13″ inches and about 1″ deep.
 A jelly roll pan measures about 14″x 9″ inches and 1 inch deep.
 There is a bit of difference between the pans and when baking this is usually a huge difference as far as baking results.
 For this simple recipe, a jelly roll pan will work in a pinch- but I highly recommend making sure you use a half sheet pan for optimal results.